Updated course. New tee spots. Clear throwing paths

 2 Helpful / 1 Not

-Pros: This is a nice little course that borders a coastal marsh, yet has a number of small elevation changes that spice up the short game.
-Most of the front 9 traverses through a southern pine forest with yupon, huckleberry and sweet bay undergrowth that likes to slap your disc down and hide it if you're off-fairway. #s 1 and 9 cross a creek hollow[open, but mucky in rainy season], and #s 2-5 use a corner of a field and the road cutback for the only "open" shots on the course.
+Pros: This is a nice little course that borders a coastal marsh, with narrow, undergrowth-walled fairways and a number of small elevation changes that spice up the short game.
+Most of the front 9 traverses through a scattered southern pine forest with yupon, huckleberry and sweet bay undergrowth that likes to slap your disc down into the dense ground cover and hide it if you're off-fairway. #s 1 and 9 cross a creek hollow[open, but mucky in rainy season], and #s 2-5 and 16 use a corner of a field and the road cutback for the only "open" shots on the course.
 The back 9 throws over a swampy, reedy arm of the bay, crosses the creek hollow for a few holes, has more hardwood canopy and taller undergrowth, yet the fairways are a bit more open than the front 9.
-Lots of blind baskets, so grab a course map at the entrance station or have someone who knows the course.
+Lots of blind baskets, so grab a course map at the entrance station or have someone along who knows the course.
 For a couple of the holes a spotter would be appreciated.
 Route finding is decent as there are new next-tee signs near all the baskets.
 As a lefty I had to use forehand more than most courses, but found reasonable distances and enjoyable shot-shaping.
 Situated just off the gulf, its isolated from traffic routes and I've yet to ever see it crowded.
 Benches, and a scattering of garbage cans.
 Tee pads are an erratic mix of natural and cement.

 Other Thoughts: I took 6 kids under 12 and 3 adults, all newbies, 'cause they lived nearby.
 Only managed to play 9 holes, everyone had fun, and nobody got brained[though it was close a few times].
 Playground is right by #9 hole, with bathroom[and drinking water] nearby.
 Nearest convenience store is 2 miles away.
 Bulldog Bayou DGC is about 3 miles away, and except for #s 1-4, a bit more noob-friendly.